 Thirdly, while a small corpus annotated is at least in part suitable for evaluation of the NLP pipeline, a much larger corpus is required for training new ML model components.
 The citizen science platform can also be used to collect such a larger annotated corpus that reflects a large variety of writing styles.
 Emergency medicine was chosen as chart form because all doctors work there as part of their education regardless of their later specialization and because emergency medicine covers a very large variety of patients.
 Each record is to be written by a single doctor who also labels symptoms and findings.
 Records could afterwards be annotated by a second annotator after importing the data to INCEpTION.
 To save some work for both human annotators pre-annotation with the improved dictionary based NER module could be implemented.
 If the use of a second annotator is not feasible due to the corpus size, the dictionary-based system could also be used to help identify poorly written and annotated records, which are expected to occur due to misunderstandings of guidelines and junk input.

 Using fictional patient records limits the applicability to real documents.
 Models trained on fictional records should be thoroughly tested for applicability before application in real world scenarios.
 The advantage is open sharing without privacy concerns.
 Thus, using the citizen science platform, a variety of annotators could be annotating the corpus.
 This reduces the bias for the decisions of a specific annotator so that models are not overfitted to match specific persons.

+Misspellings sound be discussued

 Relation to Other Work

 This study expands upon previous work for NLP for medical texts in Swedish done by the Clinical Text Mining Group of Stockholm University.
 Contact with the group has been initialized.
 Their work has been done on the Stockholm EPR (Electronic Patient Record) Corpus which contains data from over 512 clinical units from Karolinska University Hospital encompassing the years 2006‒2014 and over two million patients that have been deidentified.
 However, the corpus cannot be shared outside of their local system due to ethical concerns.
 This would be the strength of our approach to create a corpus that could be freely used and expanded.
 Work by the group has ben done for automatic deidentification of patients which could be interesting for future project(21) (24).